Fush1m1/resume-app/docs/concept.md

     - artworks
     - article
     - about

+# Stack
+ - Express.js
     - Do everything in Typescript as much as possible.
  - MongoDB
     - Provides an artistic application that handles artworks.
     - Schema free
     - Extremely high agility

 # UI
- - Full Discord Clone
+ - Discord Clone